Breaking 80: A Practical Guide & Tips to Consistently Break 80 in Golf

 If your golf ball is buried in the rough behind two trees and you think the 3 wood is the best decision, you are not ready to break 80 consistently.

-Golfers that shoot in the 70s make plenty of mistakes, but they recover quickly and get a bogey on a bad hole.
+Golfers who shoot in the 70s make plenty of mistakes, but they recover quickly and get a bogey on a bad hole.

 Bad decisions lead to the 7’s and 8’s on the scorecard.